chinamike65/hugo-tuolesi/content/book3/book3en.md

 The Deep Insight School teaches the right view of emptiness, and the Guangxing School talks about the convenient method.

-Only by learning and cultivating the two methods of wisdom, right view and expedient means, can one be liberated and become a Buddha.
+Only by learning and cultivating the two methods of wisdom, right view and skilfull means, can one be liberated and become a Buddha.
 Just like the two wings of a bird, both are required.

 Before Venerable Atisha, the deep and broad paths were inherited separately.